fishbotapp/fishbotwiki/WikiGuide/README.md

 - Required:
   - A free github account
-  - *Letting the admin know your github account name so he can enable access*
+  - *Telling the admin your github account name so he can enable access*

 ## How ##